rprat-pro/mm-opera-hpc/bubble/README.md

 ## Problem description

 The default example is one spherical porosity in a quasi-infinite medium.
-The boundary conditions foer the problem are periodical, and we consider a null macroscopic displacement gradient.
+The boundary conditions for the problem are periodical, and we consider a null macroscopic displacement gradient.

 In the general case, the null periodic displacement boundary condition prevents the volume expansion with a non-zero macroscopic hydrostatic stress.
 The latter can be derived from the periodic elastic stress field by